 West 11 Patrick Wymark appears as Father Hogan in Michael Winner's 1963 film "West 11".
 Alfred Lynch stars as a young Notting Hill drifter offered a commission to murder a complete stranger.
-Despite the Patricia Highsmith overtones, the movie presents a stark picture of pre-swinging London.
+The plot may have overtones of a Patricia Highsmith thriller but the movie presents a stark picture of pre-swinging London.
 "We don't wear colour shirts to work, Mr Beckett", Joe is told when he arrives late at his sales job in a clothes store.
 And London is still drab and black and white.

 In his autobiography, "Winner Takes All", Michael Winner comments that, "the movie gave me an opportunity to employ many of the actors I'd enjoyed watching as a youth including Diana Dors, Freda Jackson, Finlay Currie, Patrick Wymark and Kathleen Harrison".

-Eric Portman's shady Captain Dyce is introduced like a stage magician, stiding into the Wimpy Bar where Joe Beckett (Alfred Lynch)is eating and snatching a cup of coffee from the counter, pocketing a box of matches from another table and making significant eye contact with a confederate who will later tail Joe.
+Eric Portman's shady Captain Dyce is introduced like a stage magician, striding into the Wimpy Bar where Joe Beckett (Alfred Lynch) is eating and snatching a cup of coffee from the counter, pocketing a box of matches from another table and making significant eye contact with a confederate who will later tail Joe.
 This happens behind Joe's back but deftly illustrates Dyce's declaration that he helps himself to life.
 "Men like me give orders - men like you follow".

 The views expressed in the novel are softened by the more crowd-pleasing needs of the movie.
 Del Rivo's Beckett is fascinated by Nazi concentration camp atrocities, and feels the urge to attack black men in the street (by contrast, the movie Beckett shrugs in bemusement at a lone black man watching Brian Wilde giving an anti-immigration address).
 It seems easier to believe that the Beckett of the novel would accept a commission to murder a stranger because he's already halfway there.
 Similarly, when Beckett visit's Father Hogan in the novel, the challenging Father Dominic accepts that the Church has murdered millions, arguing that it was necessary to maintain order.